krzysztof-wojtowicz/matlab-numerical-methods-projects/README.md

 - **`global-root-finder/`** - A tool for finding multiple real roots of nonlinear functions.
 - **`trig-approximator-goertzel/`** - A tool for continuous trigonometric approximation with the implementation of Goertzel algorithm.
+- **`n-order-ode-rk4`** - A tool for solving linear ordinary differential equations with Runge-Kutta methods.

 ---